Matteo-Malve/ion_propulsion/README.md

 ### Everyday use of the code

+To run the code, **move to subdirectory /build**
+> cd ion_propulsion/build

+Here just type
+> make run

 Before running this code you may want to open the **data_setup** file that you find in the root directory of the project.
 Here you can manipulate all the main parameters of the code, like:
 - Max number of refinements
 - FE degree
 - Path to the mesh to be loaded
 - Mesh geometrical information if you don't use a mesh of your own instead of the standard one
 - grid_option:            1. any grid,                 2. doughnut grid for validation
 - refinement_algorithm:   1. (default) fixed_fraction, 2. optimize

-Then, to run the code, move to
-> cd ion_propulsion/build

-Here just type
-> make run

 ---
 ### Understanding the tree of folders